-Today, it's not uncommon for a consumer to access audio content in their vehicle from satellite radio, mobile streaming audio apps and AM and FM radio stations.
-Yet, for the most part, each provider is displayed differently on the dash.
+Today, it's not uncommon for a consumer to access audio content in their vehicle from various sources including satellite radio, mobile streaming audio apps (built in to the vehicle or from a smartphone through Apple CarPlay or Android Auto) and AM and FM radio stations.
+Newer hybrid radios which are also connected to the internet offer even more choices for content including podcasts.
+Yet, for the most part, each source is displayed differently on the dash.
 Most of the time, platforms like SiriusXM and Pandora are consistent in their approach, offering clean, professional displays.
 When a listener switches channels within those platforms, they know what to expect.

 This is not the case with broadcast radio.
 There is a lack of standardization among radio broadcasters in the ways content is displayed on the dash.
-This is the case across the two main systems in use - Radio Data System (RDS, for analog FM) and HD Radio (for AM and FM).
+This is the case across the two main metadata delivery systems currently in use - Radio Data System (RDS, a digital subcarrier for analog FM signals) and HD Radio (in both AM and FM bands).
 When a listener scans the dial, it is likely they will encounter a wide array of content display formats, often significantly inconsistent.
-In many cases, the quality of a broadcast radio's station content display is subpar or isn't taking advantage of the available technology, failing to equal the consistent levels from the aforementioned mobile streaming and satellite radio competitors.
+In many cases, the quality of a broadcast radio station's content display is subpar or isn't taking advantage of the available technology, failing to equal the consistent levels from the aforementioned mobile streaming and satellite radio competitors.